 Do your kids come home from school saying “I’m starving!”
 Mine do!
-If you’re in need of some new inspiration for healthy after school snack ideas for your child, but also ones that don’t take long to make, then Dan Sweeney, nutritionist and personal trainer, has created 4 super quick super after school snack ideas for kids and we recorded him live to show just how easy it is to make them too:
+If you’re in need of some new inspiration for healthy after school snacks for your child, but also ones that don’t take long to make, then check out these 4 super quick super after school snacks for kids.

 #1.
 Veggie Pinwheels